 Hence, a long-term solution is to actually understand rollercoaster relationships, understand the psychology of why you guys actually broke off right.
 And whether it is a healthy relationship in the first place.

-I was in a mess after my ex-girlfriend dumped me over one text message.
+I was in a mess after my ex-girlfriend dumped me over text message.
 I remembered spending the next three months in a living hell in my head trying to get her back, trying to get her on the phone.
 I emotionally broke down all alone on a military island.
 That was the point where I realised that I really didn’t have it down right.

 I used to think I was a tough guy.
 I did martial arts in my teens, I got into street fights, and I used to think I was tough.
 That was what got me to repress my break up.
 I could tell you exactly what I felt at that point in time, I was like: “screw that bitch I’m going to go into the military.
-I’m going to be an military officer.
+I’m going to be a military officer.
 I’m going to achieve my way through this pain”.

 On the contrary, within eight days into the first 14 days confinement in the military, I broke down and everything just went haywire.
 I wasn’t even motivated to actually achieve in the military.
 This is why I want to stress: emotional health, understanding the psychology of relationships and dating is extremely important.